Women’s Health: Fighting obesity

 American women, who are already more likely to be overweight than men, may find themselves struggling more this year to maintain a healthy weight and/or improve weight loss.

 For many, bariatric surgery is a good way to sustain a healthy body weight long-term.
-Dr. Matthew McDonald a bariatric surgeon with Saint Peters Health Partners said his center can help women meet their weight loss goals, even if surgery isn’t an option for them.
+Dr. Matthew McDonald a bariatric surgeon with St. Peter’s Health Partners said his center can help women meet their weight loss goals, even if surgery isn’t an option for them.

 Stress doesn’t only influence your eating habits.
 Studies show it can affect your metabolism, too.